-We want to get the Buyer Personas talking.
+We want to get the our customer prototype talking.
 Therefore it is important to listen well and to ask questions again and again during the conversation.
 The more you ask questions and the better you listen, the sooner you will get to the core of the matter and get authentic statements.

 A good opening question could be: “Please go with me to the very beginning of the buying process: Who had the first idea to solve the problem, which questions were discussed, how was it exactly at the beginning?